zzArchive-if-03-22-D-fall-2018/assignment-5-pointer-fun-again-alexanderHandstanger/README.md

 7. Call the function `change_string` again with the field `a_string` and the pointer to a newly created string `another_string` of length `16` which is given some initial value.

 7. Finally call `print_string` again with the two parameters you passed to `change_string` before.
 Check the results and explain, what you observe and why.
+Again describe your observations in a comment after the call of the functions.

 ## Hints
 - Take care to keep the work loop "Implement a little", "Test a little" to avoid the 100 lines of error mess.